Nikdwal/nikdwal.github.io/index.md

   </td>

   <td>
-    I am a Ph.D. student at KU Leuven working on numerical analysis, in particular the study of condition numbers of tensor-related problems.
-My research is supervised by <a href="https://people.cs.kuleuven.be/~nick.vannieuwenhoven">Nick Vannieuwenhoven</a> and <a href="https://pbrdng.github.io/">Paul Breiding</a>.
+    I am a Ph.D. student at KU Leuven until August 2024.
+My research focuses on numerical analysis, in particular the study of condition numbers of tensor-related problems.
+I am supervised by <a href="https://people.cs.kuleuven.be/~nick.vannieuwenhoven">Nick Vannieuwenhoven</a> and <a href="https://pbrdng.github.io/">Paul Breiding</a>.
   </td>
   </tr>
 </table>